 About the Data: The CBS Outdoor research was conducted by Kantar Media in fall 2011, with fieldwork running from 19th October to 27th November 2011.
 A total of 9,024 interviews were conducted, across all 6 countries, with adults aged 18-54 years who live in, work or visit an urban area at least three times a week.

-Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Email, Europe, Mobile Phone, Online, Online & Mobile, Out-of-Home, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Youth & Gen X
+Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Data-driven, Email, Europe, Mobile Phone, Online, Online & Mobile, Out-of-Home, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.